epiphany42/projects/README.md

 # Pricing Elasticity Analysis (WIP)

 ## Overview
-An in-progress Excel analysis exploring price vs quantity sold using pivot tables.
+An in-progress Excel analysis investigating seasonality in multi-sector retail pricing & sales.

-## Current Insights
-- Pivot tables highlight how quantity sold changes with price levels
-- Early evidence suggests demand is price sensitive in some periods

 ## Next Steps
-- Finalise lagged average quantity
-- Refine elasticity calculation
+- Look at seasonality by product, quantity, and price
+- Uncover insights and link them to business decisions

 ## Status
 Work in progress